radiodee1/pi-llm/README.md

 ## Docker for Linux

 ```
+## Note: this code uses 'pulseaudio.'

 ./do_06_docker_compose_linux.sh
 ```
 ## Docker for Windows

 ```
-## Note: this has yet to be written.
+## Note: this code has yet to be written.
+If/when it is done instructions will be found here.
 ## The idea is to install the following on Windows: pulseaudio, git-for-windows, docker, (possibly WSL if necessary)

 ./do_07_docker_compose_win.sh